Best Beaches in Tahoe City and North Lake Tahoe

 If you are traveling with kids

-Prioritize easy parking, snack access, bathrooms, and a beach that does not require heroic logistics.
+Prioritize easy parking, snack access, bathrooms, and a beach that does not require extra hassle.
 Tahoe City and Kings Beach usually make more sense than chasing the most photogenic cove in the basin.

 If you care more about scenery than convenience